Stop retyping recipes

 BastienBastien

-Egg substitutes for baking: what actually works
+Egg substitutes for baking: ratios by recipe

 You're halfway through a cake recipe and reach for the egg carton.
 Empty.
 Or maybe you're baking for a friend with an egg allergy, or you've gone plant-based and need to rethink your brownie recipe from scratch.
 Whatever the reason, you need egg substitutes for baking that produce good results, not dense bricks or crumbly messes.